Management Development Perspectives

 Goals and Objectives

-Through the lens of the Boston College’s Jesuit tradition, educational ideals, and university strategic mission, participants have the opportunity to:
+Through the lens of the Boston College’s Jesuit tradition, educational ideals, and university strategic mission, the goals of MDP are:

 Structure and Content

 MDP takes place over an academic year from mid-September to end of April.
 The program begins with an orientation and a two-day retreat that focuses on the University’s origins, traditions, goals, history, governance, and executive functions.
 Subsequent half-day sessions consist of topics germane to University organizational divisions.
 Areas have included Mission and Ministry, Academic Administration, Financial Management and Operations, Human Resources, Student Life, Admission, Advancement, and Information Technology.